JeaustinSirias/Backend-Test-Sirias/README.md

 ![bash_terminal](https://i.imgur.com/AKK1Gat.png)

-At this point if you want to interact as an employee (insted of Nora), so you can use the next common users (non admins) to request today's menu or something:
+At this point if you want to interact with the page as an employee (instead of Nora), so you can use the next common users (non admins) to request today's menu or something by entering to the generated link in the **Slack reminder**:

 * **username**: jose, **password**: jose12345
 * **username**: ana, **password**: ana12345